Youth Basketball Injuries

-Today's basketball games bear very little resemblance to those early contests, except for the game's name and court configuration.
+Today's basketball games bear a minimal resemblance to those early contests, except for the game's name and court configuration.
 Modern players often race up and down the court at breakneck speed.
 Furthermore, almost all physical contact, unless it involves striking or tripping another player, is legal.

 As a result, today's basketball games are fertile ground for youth sports injuries.
-In fact, according to one estimate, 200,000 basketball players under 15 receive treatment in hospital emergency rooms after they sustain a sports injury.
+According to one estimate, 200,000 basketball players under 15 receive treatment in hospital emergency rooms after they sustain a sports injury.
 Breaking it down, on a typical high school basketball team, at least two players are too injured to participate at any given time.
-Rather disturbingly, injuries are just as likely to occur in the relatively controlled environment of a practice as they are in the competitive environment of a game.
-But the news is not all bad, as the injury rate had declined over 30 percent since a previous study conducted during the mid-1980s.
+Rather disturbingly, injuries are just as likely to occur in the relatively controlled environment of practice as they are in the competitive environment of a game.
+But the news is not all bad, as the injury rate had declined over 30% since a previous study conducted during the mid-1980s.

 The R.I.C.E. method is the best way to address most muscle injuries, including ankle sprains.
 Caregivers should ensure that their injured superstars begin this recovery process as soon as possible after an ankle sprain.

 Rest is about the only known cure for ankle sprains.
-Mild Grade I injuries usually heal in two to four weeks, while more serious Grade II sprains may take between six and eight weeks.
+Mild Grade I injuries usually heal in two to four weeks, while more severe Grade II sprains may take between six and eight weeks.
 Never allow a child to resume playing until the injury is completely healed.
-That means zero swelling, zero pain, and 100 percent range of motion.
+That means zero swelling, zero pain, and 100% range of motion.

 In terms of prevention, an under-sock ankle wrap is usually a good idea.
 A thin one is very comfortable and may provide just enough protection to safely allow a little extra stretch when it is needed most.